 Everything Is Heritable:

-- “Genetic ‘General Intelligence’, Objectively Determined and Measured”, de la et al 2019 (the UKBB cognitive measures properly analyzed using genetic correlations, allowing better prediction of the genetic g ‘generalist genes’ and also test-specific cognitive performances)
+“Genetic ‘General Intelligence’, Objectively Determined and Measured”, de la et al2019 (the UKBB cognitive measures properly analyzed using genetic correlations, allowing better prediction of the genetic g ‘generalist genes’ and also test-specific cognitive performances)

-- “Extreme inbreeding in a European ancestry sample from the contemporary UK population”, et al 2019 (>10% ROH → -0.3–0.7SD on 7 traits like height/intelligence)
+autism) “Extreme inbreeding in a European ancestry sample from the contemporary UK population”, et al2019 (>10% ROH → −0.3–0.7SD on 7 traits like height/

 Engineering:

-- “The Perfect Milk Machine: How Big Data Transformed the Dairy Industry” (for estimates of limits to selection/how valuable the perfect cow would be, see Cole & Van2011)
+“The Perfect Milk Machine: How Big Data Transformed the Dairy Industry” (for estimates of limits to selection/

-- “Genetics-based methods for agricultural insect pest management”, 2019
+how valuable the perfect cow would be, see Cole & Van2011) “Genetics-based methods for agricultural insect pest management”, 2019

 AI:

-“Fine-Tuning Language Models from Human Preferences”, et al 2019 ( blog; source; training better text generation using human ratings of quality)
+“Fine-Tuning Language Models from Human Preferences”, et al2019 (blog; source; training better text generation using human ratings of quality)

 Matters Of Scale: